Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/lesson-04.md

 ## Technical Debt, ESLint, Troubleshooting

-This class we will work on improving the code base we've developed in the previous classes.
+This class you will work on improving the code base you've developed in the previous classes.

 ## Technical Debt